zjniu/CelloriDocs/docs/source/usage.rst

 ----------------

 1. Download the `sample image <https://github.com/SydShafferLab/Cellori/tree/main/docs/demo/wm989.tif>`_ (WM989 cells).
 2. Create a Python script with the following lines of code.
 Make sure that wm989.tif is in your current working directory.
-If you are using your own image, see the
+If you are using your own image file, also see the :doc:`api` for additional parameters that must be specified.

 .. code-block:: python